broadinstitute/flipbook/README.md

 python3 -m pip install reviewer2

 # start server
-python3 -m reviewer2 -d /path/dir-with-images    # if -d not specified, will search current dir
+python3 -m reviewer2 -d /path/dir-with-images    # if -d not specified, it will look for images under the current dir

 open localhost:8080   # in your web browser
 ```